 Connections feel especially important today.
 “For me, having the open communication with a child, that’s priceless,” says Yinka.
 “Especially in light of the fact that many of us are working from home, working remotely, it’s definitely something that you can take advantage of the virtual ways to connect.”

-5. It can provide a new perspective … and freedom!
+5. Being chosen can provide a new perspective … and freedom!

-During the challenges of the COVID-19 pandemic, we could all use a new perspective.
+During the challenges of the COVID-19 pandemic, many of us are searching for a new perspective.
 For Joel, having a friendship with a child living in poverty in rural Kenya has given him a new perspective, particularly during the months he’s been stuck at home with less income and less freedom.
 He keeps a photo of Collins, his sponsored child, on his desk and prays for him daily.
-“It has allowed me a window into the perspective of another life, another lifestyle,” says Joel about sponsorship.
+“It has allowed me a window into the perspective of another life, another lifestyle,” says Joel about their connection.
 “The things that we have to complain about … pale in comparison when you start to hold them up to other people in the world’s situation right now with this virus.”

 Joel sees a shift of perspective as a solution to feeling stuck, especially in this time that can feel paralyzing.
 “Perspective can represent freedom for us,” he says.
 “If we really lean into different perspectives, if we really empathize with people, if we really care about other people, it can start to free us up to make the change that’s needed in the world and to make that communication that’s needed in the world, and shift our own hearts.”